-In this module, you will deal with reflective topics, such as the history of psychology, philosophy (of science) and philosophy of psychology.
-You will also explore the ethics of practicing psychology.
-This will involve looking at the professionalism of a psychologist and the role of expertise.
-You will also deal with ethical questions and problems psychologists face in their profession.
+In this module, you will focus on reflective topics, such as the history of psychology and philosophy of science and psychology.
+You will also explore the ethics of practising psychology, and the problems psychologists face in their profession.

-You will complete the Bachelor’s programme with a Bachelor’s thesis in one of the application-oriented thematic areas of Psychology at the University of Twente.
-In your graduation project, you will tackle a problem scientifically, using literature and data that you have collected yourself.
-You may research the use of E-health, for instance, or the psychological problems faced by the partners of cancer patients, or influencing strategies in police interrogations, or the use of games in learning.
-You will carry out your Bachelor’s project independently, under the supervision of lecturers.
+You will complete the Bachelor’s programme with a Bachelor’s thesis in one of the Psychology application domains in which the University of Twente operates.
+In your graduation project, you will tackle a problem scientifically.
+You will conduct literature research, develop a plan for your own research, collect and analyse data yourself and report on your study in the form of an article.
+You could research, for example, Positive Psychology interventions for addictions.
+Or the psychological problems faced by the partners of cancer patients.
+Another option is to study how people come to lie or mislead others, or to design a simulation-based training for medical procedures.
+You will carry out your Bachelor’s project independently under the guidance of a UT supervisor.

 Both modules 11 and 12 are spread throughout the entire second semester.